Skip to main content

 info

-After one minute approximately, you can make the following checks to verify that everything worked as expected:
+After a few minutes, you can make the following checks to verify that everything worked as expected:

 1. Assuming the drivers and libnvidia-ml.so library were previously installed, check if the operator detects them correctly: